 Extended business travelers are likely to be taxed on employment income relating to their Austrian workdays.

 Technically, there is no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in Austria.
 To the extent that the individual qualifies for relief in terms of the dependent personal services article of the applicable double tax treaty, there will be no tax liability.
-The treaty exemption will not apply if the Austrian entity is the individual’s economic employer.
+The treaty exemption will usually not apply, if the Austrian entity is the individual’s economic employer.

-For extended business travelers, the types of income that are generally taxed are employment income, Austrian-sourced income, and gains from taxable Austrian assets (such as real estate).
+For extended business travelers, the types of income that are generally taxed are employment income, Austrian-sourced investment income, and gains from taxable Austrian assets (such as real estate).

 Taxable income is subject to progressive tax rates of up to 55 percent, starting at an annual income of EUR11,000:

 |Annual taxable income (euros)||Tax rate on total income